Manufacture of wooden houses - House insulation - Presentation of wooden houses

 What you can learn from the article

-The meeting I had with Cătălin Caraza from Creative Engineering had as a reason and starting point of our discussion the structure and energy compliance project of the house of Ioana and Ciprian Radu, built by Litarh at Gulia, near Bucharest, a project he was directly involved in.
-There will be many references to first article about this house (in which I spoke to the architect and presented the construction), so, I advise you to re-read it first.
-Building houses as energy efficient as possible, reducing energy consumption for heating and cooling are very topical subjects, so our discussion was broader, very technical and touched on many topics of interest regarding timberframe houses.
-We talked about the journey the future homeowner has to go through to start building the house, principles of efficiency, costs, how much the structure costs out of the total cost of the house and other such topics.
+The meeting I had with Cătălin Caraza from Creative Engineering had as the reason and starting point of our discussion the structural and energy compliance project of the house of Ioana and Ciprian Radu, built by Litarh at Gulia, near Bucharest, a project he was directly involved in.
+There will be many references to first article about this house (in which I talked to the architect and presented the construction), so I advise you to re-read it first.
+Building homes that are as energy efficient as possible, reducing energy consumption for heating and cooling are very topical subjects, so our discussion was broader, very technical and touched on many topics of interest in timberframe homes.
+We talked about the journey the future homeowner has to go through before starting the construction of the house, principles of efficiency, costs, how much the cost of the structure represents in the total cost of the house and other such topics.

 passive house timber frame Litarh

-The stages up to the lifting phase of the house structure
+Steps up to the house structure erection phase

-I started the discussion with this topic because Pierre Bortnovski (Team Built) the architect and site manager of the Gulia house, was saying that many people who want to build a house first end up in Creative Engineering (thanks to information on the net), but that this should not be the first step.
-We asked Catalin to tell us Who should a prospective homeowner turn to first?
+We started the discussion with this topic because Pierre Bortnovski (Team Built) the architect and site manager of the Gulia house, was saying that many people who want to build a house first go to Creative Engineering (thanks to the information on the net), but that this should not be the first step.
+We asked Catalin to tell us Who should a future homeowner turn to first?

-"The first step is to find an architect.
+"The first step is finding an architect.
 People come straight to us not knowing what we do.
-We do structural and energy compliance, energy compliance meaning sizing the layering, designing the energy efficiency rating, if you want a passive house.
+We deal with structure and energy compliance, energy compliance meaning sizing the stratification, designing for energy efficiency if you want a passive house.
 Because you need to know how you get to a passive house.
-How do you know what the windows should be, whether they're too big or too small, how do you know what characteristics the joinery must have respectivă?
+How do you know what the windows should be, whether they're too big or too small, how do you know what characteristics of the joinery What?

-Whoever wants a house goes to the architect first to whom he says, for example, I want a big, bright living room, 3 bedrooms, 2 bathrooms, these are the requirements.
-The architect draws up the functional scheme, the volumetry, and then it's up to the specialist teams - structures, installations, landscapers.
+If you want a house, go to the architect first who is told, for example, I want a big, bright living room, 3 bedrooms, 2 bathrooms, that's pretty much the requirements.
+The architect draws up the functional scheme, the volumetry, and then the specialized teams - structures, installations, landscapers - come in.

-Without the technical project, only with the one made by the architect, construction cannot start, according to the law.
-It requires technical project with execution details, with materials, with everything.
+Without the technical project, only the architect's project, construction cannot start, according to the law.
+You need technical project with execution details, materials, everything.
 The builder appears at the end, after the project is complete with execution details, quantities, possibly 3D model.

 With Vlad Liteanu (Litarh) it's simple, we work in the same software and send him the 3D model directly.
-We send as clearly as possible the execution details, the gauging of beams, columns or whatever else is in the project from a structural point of view, elements that we dimension and for which we are responsible, and he, on the basis of this project, makes a price offer to the client.
+We send as clearly as possible the details of the execution, beam gauges, column gauges or whatever else there is in the project from a structural point of view, elements that we dimension and for which we are responsible, and he, on the basis of this project, makes a price offer to the client.
 The offer to the client comes after the architect has done the design and the structural design has been done.
 Several teams work on the complete project - the builder who makes the structure, those who make and fit the windows, the installation team, etc.

 There are many people involved in the project until the house is ready.
-Pierre had at one point made a chart of all the people who worked on the house in Gulia and he had over 100 people involved.
-For everything to go well, someone has to take over as project manager."
+Pierre had at one point made a chart of all the people who worked on the Gulia house and he came up with over 100 people involved.
+For everything to run smoothly, someone has to take over as project manager."

 What did the Creative Engineering project for the Gulia house consist of?

-"As far as the Gulia house is concerned, we (Creative Engineering) I did the structural and energy compliance calculations.
-Conformance is the layering, why certain thicknesses of insulation are used in the wall, roof or floor.
-The client chooses the level of annual consumption they want to achieve, max.
-15 kWh/m²/year if it is a passive house.
-From here, we have done the calculations starting from the foundation.
+"As for the house in Gulia, we (Creative Engineering) I did the structural and energy compliance calculations.
+Compliance is the layering, why certain thicknesses of wall, roof or floor insulation are used.
+The client chooses the annual consumption level they want to achieve, max 15 kWh/m²/year if it is a passive house.
+From there, we did the calculations starting from the foundation.
 The structural part involved sizing the beams, the floor, the layout of the interior walls.
-In timberframe houses the interior walls, even if they are thinner, can be used as load-bearing walls to unload certain forces from the roof.
-And even if they do not discharge any forces, the walls brace the house and thus play a structural role.
-We also give the fasteners, the corners.
-After the calculations we tell the builder if the wall studs need to be more than 625 mm, which is the usual pitch.
-The fastening details - foundation fastening corners, wall fastening corners, wall floor, floor wall - the wind and seismic resistance calculations are also done by us."
+In timberframe houses the interior walls, even if they are thinner, can be used as load-bearing walls for relieving certain forces from the roof.
+And even if they don't unload any forces, the walls buttress the house and thus have a structural role.
+We also give the bracing elements, the corners.
+After the calculations we tell the builder if the wall studs should be longer than 625 mm, which is the usual pitch.
+We also do the details of the fastening details - the corners of the foundation, the walls, the wall floor, the wall floor, the floor wall - the wind and seismic resistance calculations are also done by us."

-From what Catalin said I understand that a house designed to withstand earthquakes or wind, it will hold up, whether it's made of wood, brick or concrete.
-Construction results from calculations, and they tell you how thick the walls need to be and what type of corners and fasteners to use.
+From what Catalin said, I understand that a house designed to withstand earthquakes or wind, it will stand up, whether made of wood, brick or concrete.
+The construction is the result of calculations, and they tell you how thick the walls need to be and what type of corners and fasteners need to be used.

 "We also did the energy compliance study.
-In this study, the house is modelled taking into account the possible neighbours.
+In this study we model the house taking into account possible neighbors.
 Even if they don't exist, it can be simulated according to zoning regulations.
-Any construction may have an impact on the shading of the house.
-The house has no neighbours now, and if everyone who builds nearby takes into account the regulations on proximity and height, there should be no problems in the future.
-Taking into account the orientation to the cardinal points and the climate data, the windows were chosen, the envelope was sized, the thermal insulation at the base, in the walls and on the roof was calculated.
+Possible construction could have an impact on shading.
+The house has no neighbors now, and if everyone who builds nearby takes the proximity and height regulations into account, there should be no problems in the future.
+Taking into account the orientation to the cardinal points and the climatic data, the windows have been chosen, the envelope sized, the insulation on the plinth, the walls and the roof calculated.

-We also do zonal modelling.
-We make a local model and vary the thickness of the insulation.
-It depends on the area the house is in.
-The calculation is done strictly on site, strictly with the geometry and position calculated.
-This house, on the same site, but rotated by 20°, would not have the same coefficients.
+We also do zonal modeling.
+We do a local model and vary the thickness of the insulation.
+It depends on where the house is.
+The calculation is done strictly on site, strictly with the calculated geometry and position.
+This house on the same site, but rotated by 20°, would not have the same coefficients.
 Very important is the orientation - to the south are the large openings, and to the north, only the strictly necessary.
 This helps a lot in winter, when almost no heating is needed, but in summer it can lead to overheating.
-This is why shading elements (reframing, blinds) are needed.
+That's why shading elements (riffling, blinds) are needed.

-Once all these calculations and simulations are completed, the builder takes over the 3D model and makes a technological design.
-Materials are sized with the designer's agreement that the structure has strength.
-The builder may introduce certain tolerances to allow for assembly.
-The modifications are very small and do not alter the calculations, but very useful for assembly.
+Once all these calculations and simulations are completed, the builder takes the 3D model and makes a technological design.
+Materials are dimensioned, always with the designer's agreement that the structure must be strong.
+The builder can introduce certain tolerances to allow assembly.
+The changes are very small and do not alter the calculations, but are very useful during assembly.
 If there are changes to the design, they are made before construction starts, very rarely afterwards.
-If it is necessary, however, the changes involve costs because the strength calculations have to be redone."
+If they are necessary, however, the modifications involve costs because the strength calculations have to be redone."

 passive house timber frame Litarh

-The energy performance of a building is an important feature, as the energy used in a home increases maintenance costs and creates a significant amount of greenhouse gas pollution - the main cause of climate change.
-So it's not surprising that now, more than ever, energy efficiency is an important part of building design and construction.
-To this end, all new buildings, regardless of size, will have to meet minimum energy performance requirements, adapted to the climate in which they are built.
-These are requirements aimed at reducing the energy needed to maintain buildings, which climate change is driving us to follow.
-Energy-saving measures will benefit the environment, improve air quality, improve people's lives inside buildings and lower energy bills.
+The energy performance of a building is an important feature, as the energy used in a house increases maintenance costs and creates a significant amount of greenhouse gas pollution - the main cause of climate change.
+So it is not surprising that now, more than ever, energy efficiency is an important part of building design and construction.
+To this end, all new buildings, regardless of size, will have to meet minimum energy performance requirements adapted to the climate in which they are built.
+These are requirements aimed at reducing the energy consumption needed to maintain buildings, which climate change is forcing us to follow.
+Energy-saving measures will benefit the environment, improve air quality, improve the quality of people's lives inside buildings and bring lower energy bills.

-The discussion with Catalin continued with energy efficiency requirements, especially as more and more beneficiaries are getting informed and want to build passive or energy efficient houses.
-So, What should the houses being built from 2021 be like and how efficient can or should they be?
+The discussion with Cătălin continued with the energy efficiency requirements, especially as more and more beneficiaries are getting informed and want to build passive houses or as energy efficient as possible.
+So, what should the houses that are built from 2021 onwards be like and how efficient can or should they be?

 "The answer would be quite simple.
-Now, as of 2021, homes must fall within the nZEB standards, i.e. they cannot be anything other than energy efficient.
-In addition, they would have to use some renewable energy to meet the standard.
+Now, from 2021, houses have to fall within nZEB standards, i.e. they cannot be anything other than energy efficient.
+In addition, they would also have to use some renewable energy to meet the standard.
 In terms of efficiency, there are several levels.
 If we look at the graph below, we see that a passive house has a consumption of max.
-15 kWh/m² per year, but a very efficient house is also one that has 30 kWh/m², it can even be certified.
-If people don't necessarily want a passive house, but they want an energy efficient one, we recommend this level, 30 kWh/m² per year.
-It's ok as consumption and although it seems like a small difference, the financial effort to get to the level of a passive house is much higher.
-The differences come from certified materials that are much more expensive."
+15 kWh/m² per year, but a very efficient house is also a very efficient house with 30 kWh/m², it can even be certified.
+If people don't necessarily want a passive house, but they want it to be energy efficient, we recommend this level, 30 kWh/m² per year.
+It's ok in terms of consumption and although it seems a small difference, the financial effort to reach the level of a passive house is much higher.
+The differences come from certified materials which are much more expensive."

 passive house timber frame Litarh

-When energy conforming a house, the principles to be followed are the same as for the passive house, but when the house is only energy efficient, the values are more permissive, less strict.
+When energy retrofitting a house, the principles to be followed are the same as for passive house, but when the house is only energy efficient, the values are more permissive, less strict.
 The principles we are interested in are:

 • very good thermal insulation